Nazanin Zaghari-Ratcliffe: 1971 arms deal dispute

 In February 2018, Richard Ratcliffe said he believed his wife's release was dependent on the interest on a £450 million debt the UK has owed to Iran since the 1970s for a cancelled arms deal.
-In October 2019 he repeated the claim with more detail, stating that a UK government agency was using "every legal roadblock to delay and minimise the payment".
+In October 2019, he repeated the claim with more detail, stating that a UK government agency was using "every legal roadblock to delay and minimise the payment".

 In 1971, the Iranian government, then under the Shah of Iran, paid Britain for an order for more than 1,500 Chieftain tanks and other armoured vehicles as part of a £650 million deal.
-When the Shah's regime fell, Britain cancelled the undelivered part of the order and the Islamic regime asked for a partial refund on undelivered tanks.
-A legal dispute had existed between Britain and Iran ever since.
-In May 2021, after his wife had her sentence extended yet again, Richard Ratcliffe wrote a piece for Declassified UK, in which he stated that the UK's secretive, unaccountable arms export is a danger to Nazanin and British citizens everywhere.
+Following the fall of the Shah's regime in 1979, Britain cancelled the undelivered part of the order and the new Islamic regime asked for a partial refund on undelivered tanks.
+A legal dispute existed between Britain and Iran ever since.
+In May 2021, after his wife had her sentence extended yet again, Richard Ratcliffe wrote a piece for Declassified UK in which he claimed that the "secretive, unaccountable" UK arms trade was a danger to Nazanin and British citizens everywhere.

 In January 2016, the United States refunded Iran $400 million for undelivered military equipment which was associated with the release of four Iranian-Americans, including Washington Post journalist Jason Rezaian, which could be viewed as a precedent for Zaghari-Ratcliffe's situation.

 Zaghari-Ratcliffe was allegedly told by her military interrogators of the link between her detention and the disputed arms deal.
 This claim was denied by both the Iranian Foreign Ministry and the British Foreign Office, with the latter stating:

 Richard Ratcliffe reaffirmed his belief that his wife was being used as a bargaining chip in the dispute over the unpaid IMS debt and talks over the Joint Comprehensive Plan of Action nuclear enrichment deal with Iran.
-However he believed recent reports on Iranian TV suggested the governments were in the middle of negotiations.
-On 2 May 2021 British Foreign Secretary Dominic Raab said Iran was using Zaghari-Ratcliffe in "a cat-and-mouse game", and her treatment "amounts to torture".
+However, he believed recent reports on Iranian TV suggested the governments were in the middle of negotiations.
+On 2 May 2021, British Foreign Secretary Dominic Raab said Iran was using Zaghari-Ratcliffe in "a cat-and-mouse game", and her treatment "amounts to torture".
 The debt repayment deal failed, which Prime Minister Boris Johnson later explained as "difficult to settle and square away for all sorts of reasons to do with sanctions".

 On 16 March 2022, Foreign Secretary Liz Truss announced that after months of negotiations the government had paid the debt of £393.8 million to Iran, ring-fenced for humanitarian use only.
 The same day the travel ban on Zaghari-Ratcliffe was rescinded and she flew back to the UK.

 On 21 March 2022, the House of Commons Foreign Affairs Select Committee announced it would hold an inquiry into the delay in paying the debt to Iran.
 The former Middle East minister Alistair Burt had written to the committee stating that even while in office he could not discover which part of government was resisting paying the debt, and suggested the committee should now investigate.